 This one offers 100% of the daily recommended magnesium intake and this is what you should get if you know you have a magnesium deficiency, as it helps you get back on track faster and keeps your Magnesium levels in control.

-This one has Magnesium Citrate, which I would say is the general norm used in this type of supplements.
+This one has Magnesium Citrate, which I would say is the general norm used in this type of supplement.

-In my case, they were always a bit under or just above the lower limit – and that has been happening for years, so I constantly take Magnesium supplements, as instructed by my doctor and since I have been doing this, my overall state has improved.
+In my case, they were always a bit under or just above the lower limit – and that has been happening for years, so I constantly take Magnesium supplements, as instructed by my doctor.
+Since I have been doing this, my overall state has improved.

 Why magnesium supplements might help reverse fatty liver